St Winifred’s Catholic Primary School

 - Ensure that this behaviour policy is understood by every child, and applied consistently in their class, around the school, and on school trips.

-- Deal with the incidences of misbehaviour as soon as they arise in an appropriate manner, stressing that it is the action that is unacceptable and not the child.
-If the misbehaviour continues or is severe the class teacher seeks help and advice from colleagues.
+- Deal with the incidences of misbehaviour as soon as they arise in the manner specified in this policy, stressing that it is the action that is unacceptable and not the child.

 - Contact parents / carers if they have concerns about the behaviour or welfare of a child.